Insights

 Transparency and Ethical Use

-Transparency is fundamental to building trust in ML-powered healthcare tools.
-HealthTech companies must ensure that both providers and patients understand how ML models operate, especially in critical decision-making processes.
+Transparency is fundamental to building trust in ML-powered healthcare tools, especially in critical decision-making processes.

 Ethical use of ML also includes transparency in data usage and the model's decision-making criteria, so that patients can give informed consent and understand their role in the ML-driven healthcare experience.